Belgrade Design Week: History

+Festival events

 The principal site of the festival changes annually with various run-down or abandoned buildings being renovated for the event.
 Past locations have included a palace, the bombed-out hotel Jugoslavija, an abandoned department store, the closed contemporary art museum, and an old factory.
-Every year, the conference also focuses on a common thread, for example, in 2013 the unifying theme was the square shape.
+Every year, the conference also focuses on a common thread, for example, in 2013 the theme was the square shape.

-Approximately thirty international speakers present each year and cover a wide range of subjects, helping to promote cultural exchanges between Serbia and the rest of the world.
-Notable designers and artists who have spoken at the event include Konstantin Grcic, Aylin Langreuter, Christophe de la Fontaine, Hella Jongerius, Daan Roosegaarde, Ross Lovegrove.
-Christophe Pillet, Sacha Lakic and Patricia Urquiola.
+Approximately thirty international speakers present each year and cover a wide range of subjects.
+Designers and artists who have spoken at the event include Konstantin Grcic, Aylin Langreuter, Christophe de la Fontaine, Hella Jongerius, Daan Roosegaarde, Ross Lovegrove, Christophe Pillet, Sacha Lakic, and Patricia Urquiola.

-In addition to the presentations, there are numerous workshops and design competitions, as well as exhibits from designers such as Israeli Eilon Armon and Swiss architect duo Lang/Baumann.
+The events at the festival include presentations, workshops, design competitions and exhibits from designers (such as Israeli Eilon Armon and Swiss architect duo Lang/Baumann).